1337joe/du-mocks/README.md

 # DU Mocks

-Mock objects for use testing Dual Universe scripts offline.
+Mock objects for generating a more useful codex and for use testing Dual Universe scripts offline.

 To use this project simply place the project root directory on your lua package path and load modules with the `dumocks.` prefix, like so: